The Top 100 Product Marketing Mentors To Learn From And Work For - 2022

 Caroline Walthall

-Quizlet Director of Product and Lifecycle Marketing
+Quizlet Director of Product Marketing and Lifecycle Marketing

 Career Path Tip: Deeply understand the customer assumptions that would have to be true for your company’s business strategy to deliver the results expected.
 Conduct research to understand the customer gaps and opportunities related to the strategy, and share results regularly with key company leaders.
 This helps shape priorities and increase confidence in the plan, which is invaluable to executive stakeholders.